-• --skip-relaylog
+--skip-relaylog

-When working with a slave server, skip including the relay log files in the backup during a backup operation, or skip copying the relay log files onto a server during a restore operation.
+When working with a replica server, skip including the relay log files in the backup during a backup operation, or skip copying the relay log files onto a server during a restore operation.

-Relay log files, together with the relay log index file and the master.info and the slave.info files, are included by default for all kinds of online backups (full, incremental, compressed, partial, single-file, etc.) of a slave server.
-See Table 1.1, "Types of Files in a Backup", for details.
+Relay log files, together with the relay log index file and the master.info and the slave.info files, are included by default for all kinds of online backups (full, incremental, compressed, partial, single-file, etc.) of a replica server.
+See Section 1.4, "Files that Are Backed Up", for details.
 Use this option to skip backing up relay logs if resource, performance, or other issues arise.

-If a user runs a FLUSH LOGS statement while backup is in progress for a slave, the backup process will fail.
-Use the-skip-relaylog option if you expect a FLUSH LOGS statement will be run during the backup and it is not necessary to include the relay logs in the backup.
+If a user runs a FLUSH LOGS statement while backup is in progress for a replica, the backup process will fail.
+Use the--skip-relaylog option if you expect a FLUSH LOGS statement will be run during the backup and it is not necessary to include the relay logs in the backup.